DeepPavlovAdmin/convai/leaderboards.md

 |  Language Model       | ParlAI team          | ?       | -       |  15.31|
 |  [KV Profile Memory](https://github.com/facebookresearch/ParlAI/tree/master/projects/convai2/baselines/kvmemnn)    | ParlAI team          | -             | 56.1&#x1F34E;   |  11.73 |

-&#x1F34E; denotes the current best performing model for each metric on the hidden test set.
+&#x1F34E; denotes the current best performing model for each metric on the validation set.

 Models by ParlAI team are baselines, and not entries into the competition; code is included for those models.